High-Redshift Galaxy Candidates at $z = 9-10$ as Revealed by JWST Observations of WHL0137-08: Results and Discussion

-With a photometric redshift of $\zphot = 8.9^{+0.5}_{-0.4}$, \idnum{9356} is the most spatially-resolved galaxy at $z \sim 9$ known to date.
-Assuming a primarily linear and tangential magnification of $\mu \sim 8$, the intrinsic size of the arc is 1.5~kpc at $z = 9$.
-Given the F150W point-spread function full width at half maximum of $\sim 0.05\arcsec\ (\sim 230$ pc at $z = 9$), we can resolve $\sim$30 pc scales in this $z \sim 9$ galaxy.
+With a photometric redshift of $\zphot \sim 9$ ($\zspec = 8.22$), \arcid\ is the most spatially-resolved galaxy at this redshift known to date.
+Only SPT0615-JD1, the gravitationally lensed 2\farcs5 long arc, is more distant at $z \sim 10$ \citep{Salmon2018}.
+We show a $8\farcs5 \times 5\farcs5$ cutout image of \arcid\ from the \JWST\ detection image in Figure~\ref{fig:z9arc}.
+Assuming a primarily linear and tangential magnification of $\mu \sim 8$, the intrinsic size of the arc is 1.4~kpc at $z = 8.22$.
+Given the F150W point-spread function full width at half maximum of $\sim$ 0.05\arcsec\ ($\sim 237$ pc at $z = 8.22$), we can resolve $\sim$30 pc scales in this $z = 8.22$ galaxy.